Beasts and Ballyhoo, The Menagerie Men of Somers by Terry Ariano, continued, page 5

 Page 1 2 3 4 5 6 7 8 9

-He [Charles Wright] entered the business in 1822 as an employee of Finch & Bailey in the exhibition of
+Charles Wright entered the business in 1822 as an employee of Finch & Bailey in the exhibition of Little

-Purdy & Wright when Wright became one of the proprietors.
-Their menagerie was a large collection for
+when Wright became one of the proprietors.
+Their menagerie was a large collection for the time, listing

-the time, listing two camels, a leopard, two panthers (pumas) a Brazilian tiger (jaguar) two llamas, a
+two camels, a leopard, two panthers (pumas) a Brazilian tiger (jaguar) two llamas, a hyena, an African

-hyena, an African lion, a kangaroo, a zebra, a wolf and some smaller animals.
-On November 21, 1829, an
+lion, a kangaroo, a zebra, a wolf and some smaller animals.
+On November 21, 1829, an advertisement for

-advertisement for the show appearing in the Pensacola, Florida Gazette stated “the Keeper will enter
+the show appearing in the Pensacola, Florida Gazette stated the Keeper will enter the respective cages

 As noted above, Wright, with the Browns, is also credited with the first recorded instance of a circus and

-menagerie traveling and exhibiting together, in 1828.
-Wright’s caravan was also one of the first
+menagerie traveling and exhibiting together, in 1828 Wright's caravan was also one of the first shows,

-shows, circus or menagerie, to advertise seating, in 1830, and the first sizable show to visit many small
+circus or menagerie, to advertise seating, in 1830, and the first sizable show to visit many small towns,

 In 1828 Charles Wright married Elizabeth Maria Smith, of North Castle.
 They first resided on a farm in